History of the Internet: Web 2.0

+Telephone networks convert to VoIP

+Telephone systems have been slowly adopting voice over IP since 2003.
+Early experiments proved that voice can be converted to digital packets and sent over the Internet.
+The packets are collected and converted back to analog voice.

 The mobile revolution

-The process of change that generally coincided with "Web 2.0" was itself greatly accelerated and transformed only a short time later by the increasing growth in mobile devices.
+The process of change that generally coincided with Web 2.0 was itself greatly accelerated and transformed only a short time later by the increasing growth in mobile devices.
 This mobile revolution meant that computers in the form of smartphones became something many people used, took with them everywhere, communicated with, used for photographs and videos they instantly shared or to shop or seek information "on the move" – and used socially, as opposed to items on a desk at home or just used for work.

 Location-based services, services using location and other sensor information, and crowdsourcing (frequently but not always location based), became common, with posts tagged by location, or websites and services becoming location aware.
-Mobile-targeted websites (such as "m.website.com") became common, designed especially for the new devices used.
-Netbooks, ultrabooks, widespread 4G and Wi-Fi, and mobile chips capable or running at nearly the power of desktops from not many years before on far lower power usage, became enablers of this stage of Internet development, and the term "App" emerged (short for "Application program" or "Program") as did the "App store".
+Mobile-targeted websites (such as "m.example.com") became common, designed especially for the new devices used.
+Netbooks, ultrabooks, widespread 4G and Wi-Fi, and mobile chips capable or running at nearly the power of desktops from not many years before on far lower power usage, became enablers of this stage of Internet development, and the term "App" (short for "Application program" or "Program") became popularized, as did the "App store".

-This "mobile revolution" has allowed for people to have a nearly unlimited amount of information at their fingertips.
-With the ability to access the internet from cell phones came a change in the way we consume media.
-In fact, looking at media consumption statistics, over half of media consumption between those aged 18 and 34 were using a smartphone.
+This "mobile revolution" has allowed for people to have a nearly unlimited amount of information at all times.
+With the ability to access the internet from cell phones came a change in the way media was consumed.
+Media consumption statistics show that over half of media consumption between those aged 18 and 34 were using a smartphone.